-The color green is the color between yellow and cyan on the visible spectrum of light.
-In the RGB model, green is an additive primary color, along with blue and red.
+The color green nestled between yellow and cyan on the visible spectrum, serves as an additive primary color in the RGB model, alongside blue and red.

-Green is the color of the chlorophyll in leaves and of certain precious stones like emerald and jade.
-We associate the color green with things like money, wealth, nature, life, and health.
+Green embodies the chlorophyll in leaves and the allure of precious stones like emerald and jade.
+It’s synonymous money, wealth, nature, life, and health.

 A Brief History of the Color Green

-The ancient Greeks used the same name for blue and green and considered them the same color.
-They used these colors to depict the sea and trees in their paintings.
-The ancient Romans used green to depict gardens, vegetables, vineyards, and the goddess Venus.
+The Greeks used the same term for blue and green, merging the colors in their depictions of seas and trees.
+Romans associated green with gardens, vineyards, and Venus.

-In the 20th and 21st centuries, green is used as a political color in Europe and symbolized the environmental movement.
+In the 20th and 21st centuries, green became a political emblem in Europe, representing environmental movements.

 Green Colors: Psychology and Meaning